 All royalty payments derived by a company are income.
 Royalty income includes payments for the supply of know-how.
 It also includes a payment of any kind derived as consideration for a copyright, patent, plant variety right, trademark, design or model, plan, and secret formula.

 Other significant items

-A New Zealand corporation is taxed on foreign passive income as earned.
+A New Zealand corporation is taxed on foreign passive income as earned (other than income deemed to arise under the CFC and FIF rules).
 Double taxation with respect to all types of taxable income, including interest, rents, and royalties, is avoided by the recognition of foreign tax credits.

 New Zealand does not offer specific tax deferral rules.